Well, it's no Ginkgopolis...

-Riley took off, and Derek, Scott and I played a game of Ganz schön clever.
+Riley took off, and Derek, Scott and I played a game of That's Pretty Clever.
 I really like this game.
 I think it is a bit long, but I like to try and get those massive combos.

 There is always a challenge.
 I thought I was doing well, but Derek was doing better and he said he had his best game yet.
 He ended up winning by just a few points.
 Poor Scott was just way out of the running, but it was his second game and was a bit confused during the beginning when he was relearning it.

 Great game and always one I will be willing to play.

 The final game of the night was just a 2-player game of Patchwork.

 Derek had wanted to take off and Scott suggested this one.
 I hadn't played it in a very long time, but it is a simple game to take out and play.
 Scott said he knew it, but he had forgotten several rules.
 It was fine though and like I said, it is super simple.